vinceimbat/vinceimbat/content/Craig Mod Photoediting.md

 When you pull down the highlights too much, photo goes to HDR mode.

-Reduce nois by lessening luminance and adding clarity.
+Reduce noise by lessening luminance and adding clarity.

 4:5 portrait is so much better than 2:3 for portrait.